capistrano/sshkit/README.md

   have that method setter do the legwork of updating `SSHKit.config.output` to be an instance of the correct formatter class wrapping the existing output stream.~~
+* No "trace" level debugging for internal stuff, the debug level should be reserved for client-level debugging, with trace being (int -1) used internally for logging about connection opening, closing, timing out, etc.
-* No closing of connections, the abstract backend class should include a cleanup method which is empty but can be overriden by
+* No closing of connections, the abstract backend class should include a cleanup method which is empty but can be overriden by other implementations.
 * No conncetion pooling, the `connection` method of the NetSSH backend could easily be modified to look into some connection factory for it's objects, saving half a second when running lots of `on()` blocks.